 A married person who has lived in Missouri for at least three months (90 days) can file a petition for divorce.
-An exception to the three-month rule is made for a member of the Armed Services who is stationed in the state of Missouri.
+An exception to the three-month rule can be made for a member of the Armed Services who is stationed in the state of Missouri.

 What Are the Grounds to File for Divorce in Missouri?

-If the respondent disagrees that the marriage is irretrievably broken, the petitioner will need to convince the court that one of the following applies:
+If the respondent disagrees that the marriage is irretrievably broken, the petitioner will need to convince the Court of items such as: